tigerbeetle/tigerbeetle/docs/DESIGN.md

 * **C ABI compatibility** to embed the TigerBeetle leader library or TigerBeetle network client directly into any language, to match the portability and ease of use of the [SQLite library](https://www.sqlite.org/index.html), the most used database engine in the world.
 * **Control of the memory layout, alignment, and padding of data structures** to avoid cache misses and unaligned accesses, and to allow zero-copy parsing of data structures from off the network.
 * **Explicit static memory allocation** from the network all the way to the disk with **no hidden memory allocations**.
-* **OOM safety** as the TigerBeetle leader library needs to manage GBs of in-memory state without crashing the embedding process.
+* **OOM safety** as the TigerBeetle leader library needs to manage GBs of in-memory state without crashing.
 * Direct access to **io_uring** for fast, simple networking and file system operations.
 * Direct access to **fast CPU instructions** such as `POPCNT`, which are essential for the hash table implementation we want to use.
 * Direct access to **existing C libraries** without the overhead of FFI.
-* **No artificial bottlenecks**.
-For example, Node has a [2x TCP throughput bottleneck](https://github.com/nodejs/node/pull/6923) because of surplus memory copies in the design of the socket stream interface, and libuv [forces unnecessary syscalls and context switches when offloading I/O to the thread pool](https://www.scylladb.com/2020/05/05/how-io_uring-and-ebpf-will-revolutionize-programming-in-linux/) wasting thousands of NVMe IOPS.
 * **Strict single-threaded control flow** to eliminate data races by design and to enforce the single writer principle.
 * **Compiler support for error sets** to enforce [fine-grained error handling](https://www.eecg.utoronto.ca/~yuan/papers/failure_analysis_osdi14.pdf).
 * A developer-friendly and fast build system.

-C is a natural choice, however Zig retains C ABI interoperability, offers relief from undefined behavior and makefiles, and provides an order of magnitude improvement in runtime safety and fine-grained error handling.
+Zig retains C ABI interoperability, offers relief from undefined behavior and makefiles, and provides an order of magnitude improvement in runtime safety and fine-grained error handling.
 Zig is a good fit with its emphasis on explicit memory allocation and OOM safety.
 Since Zig is pre-1.0.0 we plan to use only stable language features.
-It's a great time for TigerBeetle to adopt Zig since our stable roadmaps will probably coincide, and we can catch and surf the swell as it breaks.
+It's a great time for TigerBeetle to adopt Zig since our stable roadmaps will probably coincide.
+We can catch and surf the swell as it breaks.

 ## What is a tiger beetle?